alisaifee/hiro/doc/source/intro.rst

         # OUT: '2012-12-12 01:00:05.003100'

-:class:`hiro.Timeline` can additionally be used as a decorator
+:class:`hiro.Timeline` can additionally be used as a decorator.
+If the decorated function expects has a ``timeline`` argument, the :class:`hiro.Timeline` will be passed to it.

 .. code-block:: python